-Consisting of three sections this park protects parts of the Wenlock River corridor and supports significant riverine closed forests.
-To the south it conserves a regionally significant area of isolated laterite plateau with elevated melaleuca swamps.
+Consisting of 3 sections, Batavia National Park (CYPAL) protects parts of the Wenlock River corridor and supports significant riverine closed forests.
+To the south the national park (CYPAL) conserves a regionally significant area of isolated laterite plateau with elevated melaleuca swamps.
 This plateau is a remnant of a once much larger plateau and is a prime example of geo-evolution within the region.

 Batavia National Park (CYPAL) is jointly managed by the Batavia Traditional Owners Aboriginal Corporation and the Queensland Government in accordance with an Indigenous Management Agreement.
 Read more about the joint management of Cape York Peninsula national parks.

 There are currently no camping or visitor facilities.

 Batavia Traditional Owners Aboriginal Corporation request visitors who would like to access Batavia National Park (CYPAL) to contact the below clan representatives:

 - Northern Kaanju—Joanne Nelson, 0475 867 815